 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about oureditorial standards

 and how we make money.

-Nine movies are up for the best picture award at the Academy Awards this Sunday.
+Updated Jan.
+4, 2021: Nine movies were up for the best picture award at the Academy Awards in 2021.
 They run the gamut from biopics to period pieces and include a children’s satire and a superhero movie.
 But no matter the genre or theme, each of these films contains a useful money lesson.

 The Ford GT40 sports car was the result of a rivalry between Henry Ford II and Enzo Ferrari.
 Ford intended to buy Ferrari, but at the last minute Enzo Ferrari backed out after discovering he’d lose control over his beloved auto racing division.
 He wound up cutting a deal with Fiat a few years later, that let him retain 10% of the company.

 While you may not be in a position to consider any mergers or acquisitions — or you may not even own a business at all — the movie teaches us the importance of negotiating.
 You can’t know everything about a potential business partner or employer, but you can learn how to negotiate, which can save you from shouting obscenities, like Ford did, if a deal doesn’t go your way.